Ready to Study Abroad?

 |December 17 2022

 Students must move out of SAI housing by 10:00am to return home or pursue independent travel.

-* Students opting to add the Pre-Session Italian language course and/or internship program arrive in Milan two weeks prior to the start of the regular semester (August 24, 2019).
+* Students opting to add the Pre-Session Italian language course and/or internship program arrive in Milan on August 28, 2022.

 |SAI Program Fees*||USD|

 Includes tuition, standard housing and SAI 360° Services (see What’s Included).

 |Program Add-On: Part-Time Internship